snigdhagit/snigdha/content/authors/admin/_index.md

 <br>

 My current research, supported by both the National Science Foundation and the National Institutes of Health, focuses on quantifying uncertainties in outputs from machine learning methods.
 My work was recognized with the [CAREER Award](https://new.nsf.gov/funding/opportunities/faculty-early-career-development-program-career) for early-career faculty by the National Science Foundation in the 2023 funding cycle and the [Bernoulli Society's New Researcher Award](https://www.bernoullisociety.org/prizes/267-bernoulli-society-new-researcher-award) in Mathematical Statistics for 2025.
+I am an elected member of the [International Statistical Institute](https://www.isi-web.org) since 2021.
 <br>

-I have been serving as a member of the editorial board for the [Journal of Computational and Graphical Statistics](https://www.tandfonline.com/toc/ucgs20/current) and as an elected member of the [International Statistical Institute](https://www.isi-web.org) since 2021.
+I am currently serving on the Editorial Boards for [Bernoulli](https://www.bernoullisociety.org/publications/bernoulli-journal), the [Journal of Computational and Graphical Statistics](https://www.tandfonline.com/toc/ucgs20/current), and the [Journal of the Royal Statistical Society: Series B](https://academic.oup.com/jrsssb).
 <br>